adamdelancey/ms3-tips/README.md

 # Disclaimer

-I do not own any of the photos or text written for the individual tips.
+I do not own any of the photos or text written for the individual Tips.
 Please contact me immediately in case of any copyright issue and I will happily remove anything.

 This project is for educational purposes only.